Beginners' Guide to How to Read Crochet Patterns

 • WS: wrong side

-It is a good idea to familiarize yourself with these abbreviations before working on a pattern.
-You can find a comprehensive list of crochet abbreviations here.
+Familiarize yourself with these abbreviations before working on a pattern.

 Find a complete list of crochet abbreviations here.